AnyDSL/MimIR/docs/dev.md

 void foo(Ref def) {
     if (auto lit = isa_lit(def)) {
         // lit is of type "std::optional<u64>"
-        // It's your repsonsibility that the grabbed value makes sense as u64.
+        // It's your responsibility that the grabbed value makes sense as u64.
     }
     if (auto lit = isa_lit<f32>(def)) {
         // lit is of type "std::optional<f32>"
-        // It's your repsonsibility that the grabbed value makes sense as f32.
+        // It's your responsibility that the grabbed value makes sense as f32.
     }

     // asserts if def is not a Lit.